 Trusted Source: Sarcoma Foundation of America

-The U.S. Department of Health and Human Services has deemed July UV Safety Month to raise awareness about the serious risk of ultraviolet radiation exposure and encourage everyone to protect themselves against it by using sunscreen appropriately.
+The U.S. Department of Health and Human Services has deemed July UV Safety Month to raise awareness about the serious risk of ultraviolet radiation exposure and encourage everyone to protect themselves against it.
 You can find plenty of invaluable information on the UV Safety Month's official page, which you can also share with others to support this awesome initiative.

 Trusted Source: American Cancer Society

 Gastrointestinal Stromal Tumor Awareness Day has been celebrated every year on the 13th of July since 2014 by virtue of the Life Raft Group's initiative, a non-profit organization striving to contribute to the progress of GIST research and treatment while providing support and reliable educational resources to those struggling with it.
 Choosing July 13 as GIST Awareness Day was not an arbitrary decision: on average, 13 people are diagnosed with this form of cancer each day in the U.S. Some of the ways you can get involved, as suggested by the Life Raft Group, are: